Sagha-IT/Pi-For-Education/README.md

-# Pi-For-Education
+#Pi For Education - Yayasan Sirrul Hikmah
-This Repository of Pi For Education - Yayasan Sirrul Hikmah for PiOS of Pi-Network
+This Repository ofPi For Education - Yayasan Sirrul Hikmah for PiOS of Pi-Network